The Marly Pumping Station and the Château de Monte-Cristo

 Description of the walk

-(S/E) When leaving the station, cross the car park and at the roundabout take thesecond road on the left (Mail du Bois Brûlé).
-After 50 metres, enter the Bois de Louveciennes forest on the path on the right and then follow the fitness trail to the Étang Sec skatepark.
+(S/E) On leaving the station, cross the car park and at the roundabout take thesecond road on the left (Mail du Bois Brûlé); after 50 metres, enter the Bois de Louveciennes via the path on the right and then follow the fitness trail to the Skatepark de l’Étang sec.

-(1) Take the small road on the right called Chemin de l'Étang, leave the forest and follow the road to the entrance to Parc des Trois Grilles.
+(1) Turn right onto the small road called Chemin de l’Étang, leave the forest and follow the road to the entrance of the Parc des Trois Grilles.

-(2) Cross the park diagonally and continue along Rue de la Croix-Rouge until you reach a T-junction.
+(2) Cross the park diagonally and continue along Rue de la Red Cross until you reach a T-junction.
 Turn left onto Rue des Voisins.
-Turn right onto Rue Traversière, then left onto Rue de la Princesse, which will take you to the Chemin de la Machine junction.
+Turn right onto Rue Traversière, then left onto Rue de la Princesse, and you will reach the junction with Chemin de la Machine.

-(3) Turn right, continue along this road, then turn right again to reach the entrance to Parc des Granges du Barry.
+(3) Turn right onto it, follow it, then veer right to reach the entrance to the Parc des Granges du Barry.

-(4) Enter on the right.
-At the Comtesse du Barry music pavilion, the path begins a steep descent, near the conduit that rises from the Seine above the Machine de Marly.
+(4) Turn right into the park.
+At the Comtesse du Barry’s music pavilion, the path descends steeply, near the aqueduct that rises from the Seine above the Machine de Marly.

-Reach Quai Rennequin-Sualem, turn left and arrive near the Charles X Pavilion, the last vestige of the famous Machine de Marly.
+Reach Quai Rennequin-Sualem, turn left onto it and arrive near the Pavillon Charles X, the last remaining vestige of the famous Machine de Marly.

-(5) Turn left to reach the pedestrian crossing, where you can safely cross the busy Quai de Conti.
-Cross the Pont Abbé Pierre and step onto the Île de la Loge just downstream from the Écluses de Bougival.
+(5) Turn left to reach the pedestrian crossing, using caution to cross the busy Quai de Conti.
+Cross the Pont Abbé Pierre and step onto the Île de la Loge just downstream of the Bougival Locks.

-(6) Follow the only road downstream.
-At the sports fields after the Emmaüs premises, take the footbridge to leave the island.
+(6) Follow the single road downstream.
+At the sports grounds after the Emmaüs premises, take the footbridge to leave the island.

-(8) Continue along Chemin des Montferrands, which joins the D7.
-Leave the road after 50 metres to reach the Grandes Terres residential complex.
+(8) Continue along Chemin des Montferrands, which joins the D7; leave it after 50 metres to reach the Grandes Terres estate.
 Cross it via a path that climbs up to the school complex.
-Turn right onto Allée du Mississippi and continue to Parc Jean Witold.
+Follow Allée du Mississippi to the right and reach Parc Jean Witold.

-(9) Turn left onto Allée des Épines, then Allée des Vignes and join Rue de l'Abreuvoir at Route de Versailles.
-Continue down Rue de l'Abreuvoir.
-You will arrive at Abreuvoir de Marly.
+(9) Turn left onto Allée des Épines, then Allée des Vignes, and join Rue de l’Abreuvoir at the junction with Route de Versailles.
+Continue down Rue de l’Abreuvoir.
+You will arrive at the Abreuvoir de Marly.

-(10) Pass on the left and go up along the D386.
-Cross the road, taking great care at the entrance to Parc de Marly.
+(10) Pass it on your left and head back up along the D386.
+Cross the road with great care at the entrance to Parc de Marly.

-(11) Go up through the Parc du Domaine Royal de Marly to the gate at the museum.
+(11) Walk up through the Parc du Domaine Royal de Marly to the gate near the museum.
 On the other side of the roundabout, enter the Square de la Pelouse.
-After crossing Rue du Maréchal Joffre at the park exit, continue along Chemin de la Chasse du Roi and follow a path leading back to the skatepark in Parc de l'Étang Sec.
+After crossing Rue du Maréchal Joffre at the park exit, continue along Chemin de la Chasse du Roi and follow a path leading back to the skatepark in Parc de l’Étang sec.

-(1) Return to the station by following the same route you took on the way there (S/E).
+(1) Return to the station via the reverse route of the outward journey (S/E).

 Waypoints